Culture+Travel: 2006–2008

 Michael Boodro was installed as Editor-in-Chief from the launch edition.
 A former Executive Editor at Elle Decor, he would return there as editor-in-chief in 2010.
 Kate Sekules, former Travel Editor of Food & Wine, writer for The New York Times and Vogue and author of The Boxer's Heart: A Woman Fighting then took over, overseeing the name change from Culture & Travel to Culture+Travel, and a redesign in October 2007 that saw the magazine awarded a Merit for Magazine of the Year in 2009 from The Society of Publication Designers, as well as a Gold Medal for creative director Emily Crawford and illustrator Balint Zsako for the May/June 2008 cover, titled "Europe".

 During 2007–8, the magazine built a cult following, its lush photography and unusual destination pieces earning a reputation as "the magazine for people who love the arts and travel with a passion."
 Notable contributors included photographer and artist Jill Greenberg, American literary critic Daphne Merkin, Canadian journalist Graeme Wood, Dutch novelist Arnon Grunberg, illustrator Maira Kalman, Canadian musician Jamie James, Irish writer and novelist Colum McCann, and renowned American photographers Nan Goldin and Kathryn Parker Almanas.

-Journalist Joshuah Bearman, original creator of the Academy Award and Golden Globe-winning screenplay and movie Argo, wrote the cover feature in March 2008 on Japanese culture.
+Journalist Joshuah Bearman, the original creator of the Academy Award and Golden Globe-winning screenplay and movie Argo, wrote the cover feature in March 2008 on Japanese culture.
 Other contributors in the same edition included British author and journalist Vivien Goldman, and American author and co-editor of The Believer magazine, Heidi Julavits.
-From 2008, the publication moved online as part of Artinfo.
+In 2008, the publication moved online as part of Artinfo.